spacemeshos/docs/docs/start/start.md

 ### Smapp

 Smapp is recommended for most users, since it's extremely user friendly and doesn't require any specialized technical knowledge.

-However, if your system doesn't meet the minimum [system requirements](requirements), or you're interested in a more granular, technical approach, then our other interface may be better for you.

 ### CLI